mustafaturksavas/Hackintosh-El-Capitan-Installation/README.md

   - Everything must be the same as the backup config, except for **Kernel and Kext Patches**
   - Only get **ssdTrimEnabler** from **Kernel and Kext Patches**
   - Don't forget to install the theme if using a custom one

+### <a name="more"></a>More

+- Prevent Backup and Windows disks from mounting
+  - Open Terminal
+    - List disks using `diskutil list`
+    - Get UUID of the disks to be prevented from mounting with `diskutil info diskxsx`
+    - Create fstab to list the disks `sudo pico /etc/fstab`
+    - Add lines for the disks `UUID=XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX  none hfs rw,noauto 0 0` or `UUID=XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX  none ntfs rw,noauto 0 0` for ntfs drives
+    - Press CTRL + X and save

+- If everything is ok after a couple restarts, backup installation using [SuperDuper!](http://www.shirt-pocket.com/SuperDuper/SuperDuperDescription.html)